2020-2021 state budget bill (part 2).

 A few other surprises found their way into the budget's trailer bill, HB 2.
 This includes raising the smoking age to 21, creating a "costs of care" fund for animals confiscated during cruelty cases, and repealing the ban on using state funds to pay for abortions.

-Gov. Sununu vetoed the compromise budget, stating that he opposed an increase in business taxes and the use of surplus funds for ongoing expenses.
+Gov. Sununu vetoed the compromise budget in June, stating that he opposed an increase in business taxes and the use of surplus funds for ongoing expenses.
+Legislators passed a continuing resolution - an extension of last year's budget - through September 30.

 Last year's budget numbers